elizadawson/elizadawson.github.io/_portfolio/portfolio-1.md

 permalink: /portfolio/
 author_profile: true
 ---
-I have fun taking photos to remember my adventures, both research and recreational.
+I have fun taking photos to document my adventures, both research and recreational.
 Hope they load for you!

 ## Greenland 2019